The Best Surety Bond Companies for 2026

 Financial Statements

 Because surety bonds can put a significant amount of money at stake, sureties want to know that principals have the financial wherewithal to pay the bond amount if needed.
-One of the most important factors the surety will look at is working capital, or the principal’s assets minus their short term liabilities.
-This measure gives the surety a quick indication of the principal’s liquidity and ability to meet short-term financial obligations.
+One of the most important factors the surety will look at is working capital, or the principal’s current assets minus their current (short-term) liabilities.
+This measure gives the surety a quick indication of the principal’s liquidity and ability to meet short-term financial obligations without having to sell off long-term business assets.
 Companies in a strong financial position will usually pay lower rates.

 Industry Experience